gyselroth/balloon/UPGRADE.md

 >**Note**: v2.5 creates new elasticsearch indices (`blobs` and `nodes`).
 You may drop the previously indices (default name: balloon).

+### Libreoffice
+balloon v2.5 requires loolwsd for office previews.
+Previously libreoffice (soffice.bin) has been shipped with balloon or has been declared as optional requirement.
+Such previews are now generated via loolwsd. loolwsd may either be deployed via docker image or as debian packages.
+See the docs.
+You may need to configure the new env variable `BALLOON_LIBREOFFICE_URL`.

 ### ConfigMap

 If you had a custom config mapped in the docker image this was previously mapped in `/usr/share/balloon/config`.